jlfwong/speedscope/README-ADMINS.md

 To check if a deploy has happened, you can check https://www.speedscope.app/release.txt which includes the version, the date, and the commit of the deploy.

+## Upload a release to GitHub

+To make a zipfile suitable for uploading to GitHub as a release, run prepare-zip-file.sh.
+Note that this step must follow the "Publish to npm" step, since it uses assets from the npm publish.

+Once that's done, you should have a zip file in `dist/release/`

+Upload that file along with changelog notes to https://github.com/jlfwong/speedscope/releases/new